Mulloo/Titanfall-2-Weapon-Wiki/README.md

 ### Validator Testing

 - HTML
+  - No error was shown when the index.html was passed through the official [Home Validation](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmulloo.github.io%2FTitanfall-2-Weapon-Wiki%2F)

+  - No error was shown when the pilot.html was passed through the official [Pilot Validation](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmulloo.github.io%2FTitanfall-2-Weapon-Wiki%2Fpilots.html)

+  - No error was shown when the weapons.html was passed through the official [Weapons Validation](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmulloo.github.io%2FTitanfall-2-Weapon-Wiki%2Fweapons.html)

-  - No error was shown when the HTML was passed through the official [w3c HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmulloo.github.io%2FTitanfall-2-Weapon-Wiki%2F)
+  - No error was shown when the titans.html was passed through the official [Titans Validation](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmulloo.github.io%2FTitanfall-2-Weapon-Wiki%2Ftitans.html)

 - CSS
   - No errors are shown when the CSS was passed through the official [w3c CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmulloo.github.io%2FTitanfall-2-Weapon-Wiki%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)